seerkong/kana.c/README.md

 ## accessor
-Kunu's accessor is similar to file system which can store directory and file
+Kana's accessor is similar to file system which can store directory and file
 ```
 {let a 1}
 {let b {kn/accessor/init-prop % a} }